To homepage

 The members of the different family branches are found by clicking the links below.

-Each family branch ends with a personal name index.
-Here you can search for the name of a grandparent, great-grandfather and the like.
+Every web page about a family branch ends with a personal name index.
+Here you can search for the name of the family member wanted.
 Behind each name there is a number that refers to the place in the concerning family branch.
-It must be taken into account that a child sometimes has the family name of Van Bohemen (or Van Boheemen), while the father has the family name of Van Boheemen (or Van Bohemen).
-Therefor look both to the spelling way Van Bohemen and to the spelling way Van Boheemen.

 If necessary, also search in the following sections “Extinct family branches” and “Persons not yet placed”.